-I’m Laura, a Creative Arts Psychotherapist and trainee supervisor registered with both the Health and Care Professions Council and The British Association of Dramatherapists.
+I’m Laura, a Creative Arts Psychotherapist and supervisor registered with both the Health and Care Professions Council and The British Association of Dramatherapists.

 I facilitate both individual and group Drama and Movement Therapy sessions in my private therapy space, located in the beautiful and creative City of Bristol.

 I also offer Drama and Movement Therapy CPD workshops, and am an associate lecturer in my field.
 I also utilise and draw upon my skills and training to deliver Mental Health Mentoring focusing on mental health and wellbeing.

 If you, your organisation or someone you care about is interested in finding out more about the healing aspects of drama and creativity, please feel free to get in touch.

 Training, qualifications & experience

 Alongside my many years of experience working both clinically and therapeutically to help people in different settings, such as NHS hospitals, schools, care centres and charitable organisations, I hold a Master’s degree in Drama and Movement Therapy from the Royal Central School of Speech and Drama (University of London).
 I also hold a BA (Hons) Degree in Drama, and undergo regular training and research to further inform my knowledge and practise.